The AI Search Manual

 AI Strategist

-The AI Strategist leads the overall plan for how a brand shows up across AI-powered search and discovery.
-They look beyond Google to focus on the entire AI ecosystem.
-This includes platforms like ChatGPT, Perplexity, and Claude, along with whatever comes next.
+AI Strategists lead the overall plan for how a brand shows up across AI-powered search and discovery.
+They look beyond Google to focus on the entire AI ecosystem, including ChatGPT, Perplexity, and Claude, along with whatever comes next.

-• Strategic AI Roadmapping: Develops long-term strategies for maintaining brand visibility across evolving AI-driven platforms.
-This includes analyzing shifts in user behavior and mapping out how discovery systems may impact brand exposure.
+• Strategic AI Roadmapping: Developing long-term strategies for maintaining brand visibility across evolving AI-driven platforms, which includes analyzing shifts in user behavior and mapping out how discovery systems may impact brand exposure

-• Cross-Platform Integration: Ensures strategies work across traditional search, AI chat tools, and emerging platforms.
-Each platform may require different optimization, but the brand voice and messaging stay consistent.
+• Cross-Platform Integration: Ensuring strategies work across traditional search, AI chat tools, and emerging platforms — each platform may require different optimization, but the brand voice and messaging stay consistent

-• Future-Proofing: Keeps the organization ready for shifts in generative search behavior and AI technology.
-This means anticipating new platform rollouts and advising the team on how to adapt before competitors do.
+• Future-Proofing: Keeping the organization ready for shifts in generative search behavior and AI technology, which means anticipating new platform rollouts and advising the team on how to adapt before competitors do.

-• Stakeholder Education: Shifts the internal conversation from viewing GEO as a “traffic play” to understanding it as a core strategic system for brand visibility.
-They help leadership recognize that GEO is an engineering function, not just another performance marketing channel—a crucial reframe given that 85.5% of SEO experts believe generative AI will replace traditional SEO roles.
+• Stakeholder Education: Shifting the internal conversation from viewing GEO as a “traffic play” to understanding it as a core strategic system for brand visibility, helping leadership recognize that GEO is an engineering function, not just another performance marketing channel—a crucial reframe, given that 85.5 percent of SEO experts believe generative AI will replace traditional SEO roles

-The AI Strategist figures out which AI platforms matter most and helps teams prepare for new search technologies.
-They translate technical AI stuff into plans that make sense for the business and keep GEO efforts focused on what drives results.
+AI Strategists figure out which AI platforms matter most and help teams prepare for new search technologies.
+They translate technical AI stuff into plans that make sense for the business, and keep GEO efforts focused on what drives results.

 Key Skills of an AI Strategist: